-8.1 Male and female partners will be required to achieve a BMI of 19-29.9 before subfertility treatment begins.
-Couples outside this range can still undergo investigations, but subfertility treatment will not commence until their BMI is within this range.
+8.1 Women will be required to achieve a BMI of 19 - 29.9 before subfertility treatment begins.
+Women outside this range can still undergo investigations, but subfertility treatment will not commence until their BMI is within this range.

 9. Female and Male Smoking Status